ECSE-Zzh/NaiveBayes-RandomForest/README.md

 both the Random Forest (RF) and Naive Bayes models.

 # Naive Bayes Implementation
-We developed MultinomialNB from scratch to implement the Naive Bayes algorithm.
+MultinomialNB was developed from scratch to implement the Naive Bayes algorithm.
 Multinomial Naive Bayes was chosen due to its effectiveness in handling feature counts, making it well-suited for text classification tasks.
 Laplace smoothing is applied to handle zero probabilities, controlled by two hyperparameters: laplace smoothing, which enables or disables smoothing, and alpha, the smoothing constant.
 The model’s parameters include priors, representing the